About Normal Zebra

 Normal Zebra was developed by a parent who spent years navigating neurodivergence — both personally and within her family — while repeatedly noticing the same gap:

-Adults were being asked to respond to behaviour without enough support to understand the internal experience driving it.
+Adults were being asked to respond to behaviour without a shared framework for understanding the internal experience driving it.

 Over time, patterns began to emerge.

-Not patterns tied to diagnoses alone, but patterns in:
+Not patterns tied to diagnosei alone, but patterns in how internal load builds and is experienced.

 • sensory load